 Richeson was soon in the Charles Street Jail.
 On Jan.
 12, 1912, he signed a written confession that he killed Avis Linnell.
 He had given her capsules laced with cyanide, telling her it would induce an abortion.
-He was indicted and sentenced to die in the electric chair.
+He was indicted, convicted and sentenced to die in the electric chair.

 While in jail, Richeson tried to castrate himself.
 His lawyers sought clemency on the basis of insanity.

-Massachusetts Gov. Eugene Foss asked doctors to look into Richeson’s mental health.
-He was found to have a family history of insanity, and as a boy he had received several blows to the head.
+Massachusetts Gov. Eugene Foss then asked doctors to look into Richeson’s mental health.
+It turned out he had a family history of insanity, and as a boy he had received several blows to the head.

 As a theological student he had asked three women to marry him.
 He had been caught cheating at college, and one of the trustees wrote to his father saying Clarence had become deranged.

 Author Theodore Dreiser took a different view.
 He believed Richeson murdered Avis Linnell because he aspired to wealth and fame through a marriage to Violet Edmands.
-Dreiser wrote six chapters of a novel based on the murder of Avis Linnell, but then abandoned it to write about another murder.
+Dreiser wrote six chapters of a novel based on her murder, but then abandoned it to write about another murder.
 The work became the novel An American Tragedy.